lingnand/VIMonad/README.md

 * execute arbitrary shell commands, with full shell completion support
     * if the program name is eliminated, it defaults to opening/launching the file using `rifle` from `ranger`
+    * when `<Enter>` is pressed, the prompt will run the command on the prompt, block user input and eventually show the output of the command via completion
+    * when `C-<Enter>` is pressed, the prompt will silently run the command on the prompt in the background
+        * this can also be achieved by prepending your command with the keyword `sil`, e.g., `sil chmod +x bin/binfile`
 * preview files

     ![](images/dprompt_preview.png)